Yes! You've come to the right place ‒ Health Navigator NZ is now Healthify He Puna Waiora

 Your lungs, airways (bronchial tubes) and air sacs (alveoli) are elastic and stretchy.
 When you breathe in, each air sac fills up with air like a small balloon.
 When you breathe out, the air sacs deflate and the air goes out.

-Emphysema affects the air sacs.
-Over time, the air sacs are slowly destroyed, which makes it hard to take in enough oxygen when you breathe.
+• Emphysema affects your air sacs.
+Over time, the air sacs are slowly destroyed, which makes it hard to take in as much oxygen when you breathe.

-Chronic bronchitis affects the large and small airways.
+• Chronic bronchitis affects your large and small airways.
 They become inflamed, narrower and produce more mucus.
-This makes it harder for you to breathe.
+This makes it harder for you to breathe and can cause air to get trapped in your lungs.

-COPD is caused by long-term exposure to substances that can irritate and damage your lungs, such as smoking or certain types of fumes, dust and chemicals at work.
+COPD is caused by long-term exposure to chemicals or particles that can irritate and damage your lungs, eg, smoking, or certain types of fumes, dust and chemicals at work.

 Smoking

-In Aotearoa New Zealand, nearly all COPD is caused by breathing in tobacco smoke, either directly by smoking or indirectly from second-hand smoke.
-Second-hand smoke is smoke that has been breathed out by a person smoking or that comes from the end of a lit tobacco product.
+In Aotearoa New Zealand, nearly all COPD is caused by breathing in tobacco smoke, either directly (by smoking) or indirectly (from second-hand smoke).
+Second-hand smoke is smoke that has been breathed out by another person smoking.

 About 1 in every 4 smokers will develop COPD.
 This is because harmful chemicals in smoke can damage the lining of your lungs and airways.
-If you are an ex-smoker, you remain at risk and should watch out for symptoms of breathlessness.
+If you're an ex-smoker, you remain at risk and should watch out for symptoms of breathlessness.
 Smoking and second-hand smoke exposure during your childhood and teenage years can slow lung growth and development.
-This can increase the risk of developing COPD when you are an adult.
+This can increase your risk of developing COPD as an adult.

 Fumes and dust at work